cedw032/sock/README.md

 Some work was required to achieve establishing a peer connection with another computer.
 The result can be viewed here: https://warm-brook-34037.herokuapp.com

+Limited success.
+Works when run on chrome on a mac connecting to chrome on a galaxy s9 on the same wifi.